timeplus-io/docs/docs/tutorial-sql-connect-kafka.md

-# Connect to Kafka, Confluent, Redpanda, Aiven, WarpStream, etc.
+# Connect to Kafka, Confluent, Redpanda, Aiven, etc.

 ### Connect to local Kafka or Redpanda {#connect-kafka}